Pest Control Services in Charlotte, North Carolina

 Red imported fire ants are firmly established across the Charlotte metro, building large mounds in lawns, playgrounds, and landscape beds throughout Mecklenburg and surrounding counties.
 A single infested yard can contain 20–40 active mounds, each housing up to 500,000 workers whose stings cause painful welts and can trigger anaphylaxis.
 Carpenter ants present a separate structural threat — they excavate galleries in moisture-damaged wood around windows, roof lines, and deck connections, and are frequently misidentified as termites.
 Charlotte's new-construction suburbs in areas like Fort Mill, Indian Trail, and Harrisburg see heavy fire ant pressure as development disturbs native colonies and irrigated lawns provide ideal habitat.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Charlotte pest control pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Charlotte pest control provider.

 Determine what type of pest you're dealing with before taking action.
 If you've found winged termite swarmers — common in Charlotte from March through May after warm spring rains — collect a few in a sealed bag for identification.
 For venomous spiders or large roach infestations, close off the affected room.
 For wildlife intrusions (raccoons, squirrels, opossums), do not corner the animal — retreat and close interior doors to prevent it from moving deeper into your home.